cbielow/PTXQC/inst/dragNdrop/README.md

 This will show them how to invoke the QC (it's very easy - see 'Usage' below).

 ### Installation
- - create clean R installation by downloading R from [http://www.r-project.org] and installing it.
+ - create a clean R installation by downloading R from [http://www.r-project.org] and installing it.
 Make sure to install the x64 version for 64bit support.
    If you already have R installed, you might skip this step.
  - Now, we install PTXQC and its dependency packages.
-   Start the R GUI and execute the following commands to install the `PTXQC` package (dependencies should be installed automatically):
+   Start the R GUI (64bit!) and execute the following commands to install the `PTXQC` package (dependencies are installed automatically):

-   If you use an existing R installation which should not contain PTXQC, you can use the following snipped to create an extra library.
+   If you use an existing R installation which should not contain PTXQC, you can use the following snipped to create an extra package library.
-   This approach also avoids a copy of all your custom libraries unrelated to PTXQC to end up in the final installation.
+   This approach also avoids a copy of all your custom packages unrelated to PTXQC to end up in the final installation.
    On the other hand, if you installed R anew or want PTXQC installed for your daily R work you should skip this section:

         ##
         ## the following section of code is only required to create a self-contained
-        ## library folder which hosts all required libraries for PTXQC for ease of copying
+        ## library folder which hosts all required packages for PTXQC for ease of copying
         ##
         tmp_dir = tempfile("PTXQC_pck_")
         dir.create(tmp_dir)
         .libPaths(tmp_dir)
         cat(paste0("\nNew temporary library folder: '", .libPaths()[1], "' created.
-Installing PTXQC ..."))
+Installing PTXQC ...\n"))

-   Now, install PTXQC:
+   Now, install PTXQC.
+Run **each line** separately, i.e. do not copy and paste the whole block.
+   If an error should occur, this allows to track it down more easily.
+See [FAQ - Installation] [Ref_VignFAQ] how to resolve them.

         ##
         ## the actual installation of packages